michael-960/xtensors/README.rst

 xtensors
 ############
-`xtensors` is an ND tensor manipulation utility package based on xarray.
+`xtensors` is a named tensor utility library.